 As you already know, apostrophes are used to form both contractions—two words collapsed into one—and possessives.
 Handily, we can virtually ignore the issue of contractions here, since they are so easily understood and are rarely used in technical writing.
 With possessives, the apostrophe is used, typically in combination with an "s," to represent that a word literally or conceptually "possesses" what follows it.
+The apostrophe is also used for general terms to indicate the singular possessive case.

 |a student's paper||the county's borders|